kkamara/kelvinkamara/readme.md

 I listen to a melodic drum and bass at [Soundcloud](https://soundcloud.com/search?q=melodic%20dnb).

 The best noise masking is a combination of two of [The most annoying sound 1 hour (64 kbps)](https://www.youtube.com/watch?v=YwlUQhy0iI4) played together with and without the audio player times being the same.
 The volume of the two 'The most annoying sound 1 hour (64 kbps)' players should be the same or similar.
 The [Kelvin Kamara sound app](https://github.com/kkamara/kelvinkamara) can be used to experience this noise masking technique.
+This can be accompanied with [Noise cancelling sound 1 hour (64 kbps)](https://www.youtube.com/watch?v=FbwnuCKWeMA) which is available with the Kelvin Kamara sound app.

+Another noise masking technique is Noise cancelling sound 1 hour (64 kbps) (brown noise) played with 16 ASMR Flashlight Triggers.
+This is available with the Kelvin Kamara sound app.
+I play the ASMR Flashlight Triggers at 2x speed; available with the Kelvin Kamara sound app.

 [See react boilerplate.](https://github.com/kkamara/react-boilerplate)